paleozogt/ya-playsms/trunk/db/readme.txt

         mysql < playsms-makedb.sql

 If you ARE upgrading...
-    Run the upgradedb-from-*.sql that corresponds to your current version. e.g., if you are currently running 0.8.2 and are upgrading, then do this: mysql < upgradedb-from-0.8.2.sql
+    Run the playsms-upgrade_*.sql that corresponds to the version you're are upgrading TO (including all intermediate upgrades as they are not cumulative). e.g., if you are currently running v0.8.1 and are upgrading to v0.8.3, then do this: mysql < playsms-upgrade_0.8.2.sql
+        mysql < playsms-upgrade_0.8.3.sql

 If you are a developer...
     If you are making database structure changes, you need to do 3 things: